bognikol/aflonstack/README.md

 npm install --save aflon
 ```

-and then modify you entry-point file as following:
+and then modify your entry-point file as following:

 ```TypeScript
 import { App, Div } from "aflon";